How to treat water damaged paintings

 To discuss getting your prized artwork restored please get in touch.

-Every antique frame we restore has decoration.
-They are each unique and have ornate features and complex surfaces.
-When a frame is damaged, it is natural to believe that broken or missing decoration can’t be replaced.
-However, we regularly re-mould such...
+Every antique frame has distinctive decoration.
+They are each unique and have ornate feature and complex surfaces.
+Click to read more.